michaelmiaomiao/michaelmiaomiao.github.io/_posts/2019-10-24-Data_Science_Concepts.md

 #### Not missing at random (NMAR):
 -  Missing values do depend on unobserved values.

+*Example*:
-*Example*: The NMAR assumption would be fulfilled if people with high income are less likely to report their income.
+> The NMAR assumption would be fulfilled if people with high income are less likely to report their income.

+**NOTE**
+> If MAR assumption is not fulfilled: The missing data mechanism is said to be nonignorable and, thus, it must be modeled to get good estimates of the parameters of interest.
+This requires a very good understanding of the missing data process

 ### Errors vs. Artifacts